iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> I've been running this since last July?
+August?
+Seemingly it's worked fine -- no notifications, but I'm rarely out of the house.
+App stopped checking the server about a week ago; had to reinstall to get it to start up again...
+Edit: Covidwise continues to stop checking exposures, despite following VDH's recommendations and protecting the app from power-related backgrounding.
+It kind of kills the purpose of the app if one has to reinstall it frequently, losing all exposure history...<br> :date: __2021-02-27 02:27:31__

+> App does nothing but intrusion, All it does is track you and your wearabouts and that is worth billions to the right company.
+We have been had.<br> :date: __2021-02-26 21:23:50__

+> According to the app, the last time exposure was checked was January 29, 2021 (as of this writing, that is almost a full month ago).
+I see this is mentioned in other reviews, and that you are responding with the same form response to those reports.
+Please investigate and resolve this issue.<br> :date: __2021-02-24 18:18:51__

+> How is this even real if today is 2/22/21 and the last time this was checked was 2/6/21 there is no before to this if it never checked<br> :date: __2021-02-23 16:27:00__

 > App will not update when covid status last checked.
 Tried all fixes given in app-- none work.
 Was working until about a month ago.
 Seems pretty useless without dates covid checks.<br> :date: __2021-02-22 15:54:30__

 > Doesn't work.
 Supposed to alert after 15 min exposure.
 Left my phone sitting next to wife's phone for 10 hours got no alert.<br> :date: __2021-02-22 14:24:00__